 Reverse osmosis involves putting water through a semipermeable membrane, which leaves ions on one side.
 This makes the water have a lower concentration.

 Contrary to popular belief, some methods do not actually lower fluoride concentration.
 Filters and freezing don't affect the amount of fluoride in H20.

+Lots of people think you can boil fluoride out of water, but you can’t.
 Boiling actually increases the concentration of ions.
 However, if you boil water to condense it, you will decrease the amount of this mineral.